charted-dev/charted/README.md

 ### Project Structure
 ```
 ├── assets                  - Assets directory, contains the license heading for all files in this project, branding, and more.
 ├── buildSrc                - Contains the build source for building charted-server
+├── build-tools             - Development Gradle plugins to aid the development of charted-server.
-├── common                - Common source code that is used in all subprojects except this one.
+├── common                  - Common source code that is used in all subprojects.
 ├── core                    - Core source code that is used to build upon the project.
 ├── database                - PostgreSQL database source and tests
 ├── distribution            - Distribution files for installing charted-server.
-│       ├── bin           - Code for building the distribution via [:installDist]
 │       ├── charts          - Helm chart source code
 │       ├── deb             - The Debian repository to install charted-server on a Debian-based system.
 │       ├── docker          - Docker image source code
+│       ├── homebrew        - Homebrew formula source code
 │       ├── rpm             - The RPM repository to install charted-server on Fedora-based systems
 │       └── scoop           - The scoop bucket for installing charted-server on Windows using Scoop.
 ├── features                - Features that can be opted out.
 │       ├── audit-logs      - Audit logs to check on who did what.
+│       ├── docker-registry - Adds OCI support to charted-server.
 │       └── webhooks        - Service for sending HTTP webhooks based on events someone did.
 ├── lib                     - Common library source code that is dependant on more than one subproject.
 │       ├── analytics       - Source code to enable Noelware Analytics on this instance.
 │       │   └── protobufs   - Protocol Buffers library for Noelware Analytics
 │       ├── clickhouse      - ClickHouse connection source and tests.
 │       ├── elasticsearch   - Enables Elasticsearch as the search backend.
 │       ├── meilisearch     - Enables Meilisearch as the search backend.
 │       ├── telemetry       - Enables Noelware Telemetry on this instance
 │       └── utils           - Common utilities.
 └── server                  - Server source code.
 ```

 ## Configuration